ae-dschorsaanjo/picilang/picilang.md

 _Negatives_ are formed by forming a compound modifier ending in `naj` (effectively adding a 0 to the highest decimal place).
 Negatives can be used on both units and fractions.
 In both cases they effectively move the number towards the left on the number line.
 Similar to how negative numbers are formed, `ka` can be used to say _absolute values_, where the number can be either positive or negative.
 This feature is practically useless in real life.

 You can also express fractions (meaning literal fractions, "one third" and alike) by using long number expressions (whose value will be the numerator) and a simple integer as a modifier on the noun (that will be the denominator).
 Only fractions that has an integer denominator can be said this way, but there is no such restriction for the numerator.
+These parts are separated by `pi`.

+### Operations and expressions <a id="op" href="#op">&#5130;</a> <a href="#top">&#5123;</a>

+Picilang is not (yet?) designed to be able to express mathematical expressions accurately, however, there are some ways to express some of them. `ko` can be used to express addition, in basically the same as the _long number form_.
+As its counterpart, `ko-naj` can be used to express subtraction.

 ### Examples